kilpkonn/msc-thesis/main.typ

 We start by attempting to infer the expected type at the cursor.
 If we manage to infer the type then we run the term search in order to get the suggestions which we can then show to the user.

-The main difference between using term search for autocompletion and using it to fill holes is that we've decided to disable borrow checking when generating suggestions for autocompletion.
+The main difference between using term search for autocompletion and using it to fill holes is that we have decided to disable borrow checking when generating suggestions for autocompletion.
 This means that not all the suggestions are valid programs and may need some modifications by user.

 The rationale for it comes from both technical limitations of the tool and different expectations from the user.